Harper homers, Phils split with Mets after Nola ties K mark - WTMJ

 “Pretty cool being in a category with Tom,” Nola said.
 “It’s a cool accomplishment, but winning’s cooler in my opinion.”

-Following a costly error by third baseman Alec Bohm in the bottom of the seventh, Archie Bradley (3-1) limited the damage and allowed only pinch-hitter James McCann’s tying sacrifice fly in the nightcap.
+In the nightcap, New York loaded the bases with nobody out in the bottom of the seventh, but Archie Bradley (3-1) allowed only pinch-hitter James McCann’s tying sacrifice fly.

 Struggling closer Héctor Neris retired Lindor, Pete Alonso and Smith with the automatic runner in scoring position for his 11th save in 16 chances.
 Neris struck out Smith to end it as Philadelphia’s beleaguered bullpen finally closed one out to snap a four-game slide.